 Carlos Romero, VP of Technology for Stradigi AI, has guided the company’s technology initiatives since 2005 and has seen the organization through its high growth since 2017.
-Emerge asked Carlos for his insights into optimizing costs for a growing and changing business.
+Apptio asked Carlos for his insights into optimizing costs for a growing and changing business.

 What is your current involvement in managing technology?

 With the widespread use of SaaS-based tools on the enterprise landscape there are many services whose features often overlap.
 As a VP of Technology, part of my job is to make the right decision when analyzing the tools that the business will leverage and closely watch the integration between systems.
 Bringing value faster to the business is the primary goal, while providing secure access protecting data and keeping the information tightly coupled.
 I consider Stradigi AI to be a cloud native company.

 How do you define cost optimization and differentiate it from simply watching out for expenses?